Lukeeeeee/IntelligentTrainerPublic/README.md

 ```

 1.2.3 Results and Visualize:

-Every time you run experiments, the log file will be stored automatically in the `log/` directory.
+Every time you run experiments, the log file will be stored automatically in the `log/` directory.\
+Also a json file will be stored in `log/logList`, which stores 10 directories of this test.
+Because we run 10 times of
+experiments every time, this will help you to track the results.

+After finish one full test (10 experiments), a figure will be generated automatically,
+which show the Target Agent testing reward (mean reward among 10 experiments)

 `log/baselineTestLog` : the baseline experiments log